From the 4 (IV) to the minor 4 (iv)

 (Almost all McCartney songs!
 Hmmm….)

-There are a few other songs that hint at this change – the chord pops up in Dear Prudence’s main guitar pattern, as a passing chord in Her Majesty (thought it may be a mistake) and on the ‘unreleased’ pile of garbage that is What’s The New Mary Jane?
+There are a few other songs that hint at this change – the chord pops up in Dear Prudence’s main guitar pattern, as a passing chord in Her Majesty (thought it may be a mistake) and on the ‘unreleased’ What’s The New Mary Jane?

 They used it.
 So can You!